Order of the Coif: Symbols

+A new member receives a certificate of membership, a badge of membership for wear during academic ceremonies, a Coif key, and in some cases an actual coif or a representation of one.
+The society's gold key features a relief bust of a sergeant-at-law wearing a wig and coif and the name "Order of the Coif".
+Its colors are maroon and black.

 Membership

-According to the organization's constitution, "The purpose of The Order is to encourage excellence in legal education by fostering a spirit of careful study, recognizing those who as law students attained a high grade of scholarship, and honoring those who as lawyers, judges and teachers attained high distinction for their scholarly or professional accomplishments."

-The exact induction process varies by law school, but students are generally notified of their membership after the final class ranks at their schools are announced.
-A new member receives a certificate of membership, a badge of membership for wear during academic ceremonies, a Coif key, and in some cases an actual coif or a representation of one.
+The induction process varies by law school, but students are generally notified of their membership after the final class ranks at their schools are announced.
 The basic requirement for membership is ranking in the top 10% of a member school's graduating class.
 If a member law school graduates fewer than 30 students, it may induct its top three students.
-A school can decide not to allow an otherwise eligible student to receive the honor, and may impose additional requirements for membership beyond the organization's national requirement of being in the top 10% of the class.
+A school can decide not to allow an otherwise eligible student to receive the honor and may impose additional requirements for membership beyond the organization's national requirement of being in the top 10% of the class.

 Each member school may also induct a faculty member and one honorary member each year.
 The national organization's executive committee may also elect a limited number of honorary members.
 Those chosen for honorary membership are usually U.S. Supreme Court justices and other preeminent members of the legal profession.